Halls of residence

 In addition, the following halls also cater for couples:

-- International Hall* - Flat type AAA
+- International Hall* - Flat type AAA and A; walking distance to LSHTM

-- College Hall* - Flat type A
+- College Hall* - Flat type A; round the corner from LSHTM

 *These halls are part of the University of London Intercollegiate Halls.
 To apply for the flats, you must apply directly to the University of London (scroll down to "Housing for students with families" for further info).
+Additionally, for 2021/22, the University of London will be direct letting rooms at Lillian Penson Hall to students - some of the rooms allow double occupancy.
+Apply here.

 If you are planning to live in private accommodation, there are usually no restrictions about bringing your partner and/or children, but you should be clear with the landlord about who will be living with you.

 Make sure that you think about your budget as living with your partner and/or children will increase the amount of rent you have to spend.
-You may want to consider living further away from LSHTM (Zones 2 onwards) as this will usually mean you pay a more reasonable amount of rent (as a general rule, the further away from Central London, the cheaper).
+You may want to consider living further away from LSHTM (Zone 2 onwards) as this will usually mean you pay a more reasonable amount of rent (as a general rule, the further away from Central London, the cheaper).

 Please check the Private accommodation section for further information and resources to help you with your search.